ghc/ghc/hadrian/doc/user-settings.md

 You will also need to add `userPackage` to a specific build stage by modifying the `packages` setting of the user flavour as otherwise it will not be built.

-You can choose which integer library to use when builing GHC using the `integerLibrary` setting of the build flavour.
+You can choose which integer library to use when building GHC using the `integerLibrary` setting of the build flavour.
 Possible values are: `integerGmp` (default) and `integerSimple`.
 ```haskell